WBo2 Cables & Construction from Cable Kits

 Click for larger image

+These paragraphs show how our older two part cable was constructed.
+Our newer one-part cable is described in the 2Y construction section.
 Go here for information on LSU connector kits used by WBo2, or go here for LSU connector & wiring; information.

-Cable Construction for DIY Wideband
+Cable Construction (older two-part) for DIY Wideband

 Important checks . . . .